-Table 4.2 Input parameter modifications to generate example 4.4 and output parameters to retain.
-Figure 4.2.
+Table 4.3 Input parameter modifications to generate example 4.5

-Figure 4.5 Predicted effect on cumulative pruned tree biomass (A) crop biomass at harvest (B) of four crops if the distance between two hedgerows is gradually increased; results are given for P and G trees (compare Fig. 4.2 and two values of the 'prune limit', i.e. the hedgerow canopy biomass at which hedgerows are pruned back (For details see Table 4.2); one control refers to a whole field planted with crops, the other accounts for the space nit cropped in hedgerow intercropping
+Figure 4.5 Predicted effect on cumulative pruned tree biomass (A) average crop biomass of four cropping seasons (B) if the distance between two hedgerows is gradually increased; results are given for P and G trees (compare Fig. 4.2 and two values of the 'prune limit', i.e. the hedgerow canopy biomass at which hedgerows are pruned back (For details see Table 4.3); and control refers to a whole field planted with crops